n., plural: primary successions

 Ecological succession may be primary or secondary.
-Both types are characterized by a progression of prevailing communities of species on a particular habitat.
+Both types are characterized by a progression of prevailing communities of species in a particular habitat.
 They differ in terms of the ecological history and origin of the habitat.
 For instance, a primary succession occurs when a group of species or a community colonize a barren, newly formed habitat.
 An example of primary succession is the establishment of plant or animal communities in an area where no soil initially exists, such as bare rocks formed from a lava flow.

-Other examples are the colonization of a barren area following a severe landslide or a recently exposed land from retreating glaciers.
+Other examples are the colonization of a barren area following a severe landslide or recently exposed land from retreating glaciers.
 Another is the occupying of harsh habitats, such as sand dunes.
 The extremely hot temperature of sand dunes makes them available for habitation to only a few highly specialized plants and animals.

 Secondary succession occurs when a previously occupied area is colonized by a new dominating group of species or communities.
 In secondary succession, the new inhabitants replace the previous communities over a habitat that had been exposed to a particular ecological disturbance.
 The disturbance may be an external or an internal factor.
 An example of secondary succession is the recolonization of an area damaged by fire.

 Another difference between primary and secondary successions is the nature of the habitat.
 In primary succession, living things colonize a barren land, which means it lacks topsoil.
 Conversely, in secondary succession, living things will be re-colonizing a previously inhabited area and therefore the area would have topsoil containing organic matter from the previous inhabitants.

 Primary succession takes a longer period of time to be established and completed, i.e. a thousand or more years.
 On the contrary, the secondary succession often occurs relatively faster, requiring only a shorter period of time, like a decade or a hundred years.
 This is because an area that has just been newly formed would be initially unfavorable for most life forms.